-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-Address any stockouts of essential RMNCAH commodities Q4 2020 RMNCAH services, especially preventive and promotive services which are provided at clinics and community health centres, have been disrupted by the Covid-19 lockdown especially in April.
-All Primary Health Care services should now be providing all essential services, and each of the nine provinces has been requested to ensure that catch-up plans for RMNCAH as well as HIV/TB services are in place NTDs Finalise the baseline data to inform the implementation plan and complete the development of the NTD Master Plan and Investment Case to support buy-in from the provinces whilst continuing to follow up on drug approval for Schistosomiasis.
-Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-This includes prioritising key necessary catch up activities Q4 2021 The country is in the process of updating the NTD Master plan in line with the WHO Roadmap, in collaboration with the WHO Country Office.
-The plans for 2021 deworming for soil-transmitted helminths is also ongoing; it will be towards the end of this year
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Address any stockouts of essential RMNCAH commodities Q4 2022 RMNCAH services, especially preventive and promotive services which are provided at clinics and community health centres, have been disrupted by the COVID-19 lockdown especially in April.
+All Primary Health Care services should now be providing all essential services, and each of the nine provinces has been requested to ensure that catch-up plans for RMNCAH as well as HIV/TB services are in place NTDs Recognising the negative impact of COVID-19 on the 2020 MDA coverage, ensure that NTD interventions including MDAs, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+This includes prioritizing key necessary catch up activities Q4 2022 The country is in the process of updating the NTD Master plan in line with the WHO Roadmap, in collaboration with the WHO Country Office